jeftegoes/AwsOverview/Networking & Content Delivery/Amazon VPC.md

 - Regional resource, can work cross-region.
 - Share cross-account using Resource Access Manager (RAM).
 - We can peer Transit Gateways across regions.
-- Route Tables: limit which VPC can talk with other VPC.
+- **Route Tables:** Limit which VPC can talk with other VPC.
 - Works with Direct Connect Gateway, VPN connections.
 - Supports **IP Multicast** (not supported by any other AWS service).

-## 17.1. ransit Gateway: Site-to-Site VPN ECMP
+## 17.1.
+Transit Gateway: Site-to-Site VPN ECMP

 - ECMP = Equal-cost multi-path routing.
 - Routing strategy to allow to forward a packet over multiple best path.